-Download and be familiar with Microsoft TEAMS technology, and please practice using the TEAMS application prior to any scheduled matters.

-- All TEAMS appearances for witnesses shall be via VIDEO unless excused by the judge in advance. - ALL PARTICIPANTS appearing via TEAMS must be in a quiet place with a stable internet connection. - Counsel should be aware that if they intend to call witnesses and/or have their clients participate in the proceedings, it is their responsibility to forward the Microsoft TEAMS invite. - If you have not received a TEAMS link by 3 pm on the business day before you were expecting one, please email detzi@alleghenycourts.us for the link.
+- Download and be familiar with Microsoft TEAMS technology, and please practice and have clients practice using the TEAMS application prior to any scheduled matters. - All TEAMS appearances for witnesses shall be via VIDEO unless excused by the judge in advance. - ALL PARTICIPANTS appearing via TEAMS must be in a quiet place with a stable internet connection.
+No other individuals should be present. - Counsel should be aware that if they intend to call witnesses and/or have their clients participate in the proceedings, it is counsel's responsibility to forward the Microsoft TEAMS invite.
+If a witness cannot appear via TEAMS, or is unable to get the TEAMS application to work, the case may proceed without such testimony. - If you have not received a TEAMS link by 3 pm on the business day before you were expecting one, please email detzi@alleghenycourts.us for the link.

-2. TIME ALLOTMENT
+3. TIME ALLOTMENT